howsoai/howso-docs/source/user_guide/basic_workflow.rst

 How-To Guide
 ------------
 Here we will walk through the steps of what a basic workflow might look like when using Howso Engine.
-First, we will load data into a pandas dataframe for use with Howso Engine.
+First, we will load data into a pandas DataFrame for use with Howso Engine.
 Then, we will use the Howso Engine to map attributes of the features, train a trainee, analyze, and react.

 .. code-block:: python